 The original pier head light was first lit in 1882, in 1903, the current structure was built combining the light tower and fog signal into one building.
 An active mavigational aid, this lighthouse may be seen from Sturgeon Bay Canal Park, immediately to the south of the canal.

 Built in 1899, automated in 1972.
 This Coast Guard operated station is located at the mouth of the Sturgeon Bay Ship Canal.
 Grounds are opened to the public during the Lighthouse Festival in June.

 Built in 1858, automated in 1961.
 The lighthouse is open for self-guided tours on weekends from Memorial Day to Labor Day when a caretaker is in residence.
 Public boat service is not available, so the only way to reach the island is by private vessel or boat charter.
 The lighthouse is also reachable by special boat tours during the Lighthouse Festival in June.

 Built in 1868, automated in 1926.
 The Door County Historical Society has restored this structure in Peninsula State Park and turned it into a living museum.
 Tours are operated through the third weekend in October.
 A state park sticker is required.

 Old Baileys Harbor (Bird Cage) Lighthouse

-Built in 1852 and closed in 1869, after the construction of the Baileys Harbor Range Lights.
+Built in 1852 and closed in 1869 following the construction of the Baileys Harbor Range Lights.

 Pilot Island Lighthouse

 Built in 1858, automated in 1962.
-A narrated boat tour passes the lighthouse as part of the Lighthouse Walk in June.
+A narrated boat tour passes the lighthouse as part of the Lighthouse Festival in June.